valberg/ealtechevents/_gamejam_2016_nov/sign_up.md

 Food and accomodation
 ---------------------

-We are currently looking into this, and will be back with more information later.
+There are supermarket in the vicinity, and vending machines for coffe.

 Media
 ---------